thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 Let me fix that for you!
 Alright, this might have been a bit pretentious.
 To be faire, I had no idea what I was starting.

-I figured out [Steve Smith](https://twitter.com/SteveSmith_Tech) had spoken at Continuous Delivery Conference NL the year before.
-So, I thought that might be a good conference to speak at.
+When Lanyrd was still a thing, I searched for Continuous Delivery conferences and discovered Continuous Delivery Conference NL.

 I submitted two topics: